DeveloperMalay/DeveloperMalay/README.md

 <!--  ## About Me 👩‍💼 -->

  # 💫 About Me:
-💻 I'm a Mobile App Developer<br>🤖 I'm currently learning Spring Boot with kotlin and web development
+💻 I'm a Mobile App Developer<br>🤖 I'm currently learning backend development and web development

 ## 🌐 Socials: